Ascend (Legacy Documentation)

 Compilers

-The Milan processors from AMD that make up Ascend support the Advanced Vector Extensions (AVX2) instruction set, but you must set the correct compiler flags to take advantage of it.
+The Rome/Milan processors from AMD that make up Ascend support the Advanced Vector Extensions (AVX2) instruction set, but you must set the correct compiler flags to take advantage of it.
 AVX2 has the potential to speed up your code by a factor of 4 or more, depending on the compiler and options you would otherwise use.
-However, bare in mind that clock speeds decrease as the level of the instruction set increases.
+However, bear in mind that clock speeds decrease as the level of the instruction set increases.
 So, if your code does not benefit from vectorization it may be beneficial to use a lower instruction set.

 In our experience, the Intel compiler usually does the best job of optimizing numerical codes and we recommend that you give it a try if you’ve been using another compiler.